pbrucla/linux-scavenger-hunt/README.md

 This should list the clue in your terminal.
 From now on, everything we need will be contained in these clue files.
-It's a good idea to keep track of all the clue folders (like `123456`) on a piece of paper.
+It's a good idea to keep track of all the clue folders (like `12345`) somewhere, such as on a piece of paper or in a digital note somewhere.
 You can also do things like copy all the clue files to your home folder, or cut and paste the clue text into another file.